adobe/aquarium-bait/playbooks/files/README.md

 ## Artifacts links

-The links could be found in the repository roles by `git grep "_archive_url: " ./playbooks/roles`
+The links could be found in the repository by `git grep "_download_url: " ./playbooks/roles ./packer`